ThePunisher77777/SE1-Assignment/README.md

 ### 1.1 Repository and File Selection
 - In this part only .py files from the Transformers repository where analyzed.
-- The template directories in the Transformers repository such as 'templates/adding_a_new_example_script/{{cookiecutter.directory_name}}' were excluded from the analysis because they contain invalid Python placeholders.
+- The template directories in the Transformers repository such as 'templates/adding_a_new_example_script/{{cookiecutter.directory_name}}' were excluded from the cyclomatic complexity analysis because they contain invalid Python placeholders.

 ### 1.2 Lines of Code (LoC)
 For computing the complexity metric LoC we used the Python library cloc, also shown in the examples from the lecture's book, which outputs blank, empty, and code lines.
 The code lines themselves only count executable code lines and do not count blank lines or comments.